 Any roots will work as the bed for the chicken, but the true veggie star of the dish is the kale.
 The greens get massaged with the same marinade as the chicken, then nestled in between pieces of the roasted bird.
 A quick trip to the oven renders some pieces wilted and tender, the top pieces perfectly crispy for added texture.

 Though it was an epic weekend of eating in Colorado (more on that later), I’m excited to return to the last Tupperware container of leftover red curry chicken waiting for me upon arrival.
 Assuming my other half didn’t already enjoy “our dinner” by himself.

 Some other gluten-free chicken dinners you might love:

 - Crispy Baked Gluten-Free Chicken Tenders

 I hope to meet some of you this week on the road!

 From healthy hedonist, to another,

-Red Curry Sheet Pan Chicken with Sweet Potatoes and Crispy Kale
+Spicy Sheet Pan Chicken Thighs and Sweet Potatoes

 - 1 pound sweet potatoes about 2 medium, cut into wedges

 - 1 medium red onion cut into wedges